DreamBox Math: The Progress Report (Educators)

 How is a student's Initial Standing determined?

-• Launchpad districts: Students complete the Launchpad placement assessment.
+• Launchpad districts: Students complete the Launchpad placement assessment and one lesson with demonstrated understanding.

 • Non-Launchpad districts: Students complete one lesson with demonstrated understanding.